 A creative piece of writing of between 2,500 and 3,000 words, the title of which must be agreed in advance with the tutor to ensure it meets the learning outcomes of the unit.
-The assignment may be crime or fantasy, a chapter from a novel or true crime book, or a short story.
-It must be an original piece of work and, ideally, developed in response to issues explored in the course.
+The assignment may be any genre, a chapter from a novel or a short story.
+It must be an original piece of work and, ideally, developed in response to subjects explored in the course.